soulfulpanda/invoice-generator/public/receipt-vs-invoice.md

-# Receipt vs Invoice: The Complete Guide to Understanding the Key Differences
+# Receipt vs Invoice: Understanding the Differences

 If you've ever been confused about when to use an invoice versus a receipt, you're not alone.
 These two essential business documents are often misunderstood, yet they serve completely different purposes in the business transaction process.
 Understanding their differences is crucial for proper bookkeeping, tax compliance, and maintaining professional business relationships.